 Nausea (Morning Sickness)

 Morning sickness is the notorious symptom of pregnancy.
 The exact cause of morning sickness is not known but pregnancy hormones likely contribute to this symptom.
 Nausea during pregnancy may occur at any time of the day but most commonly experienced in the morning.
 Some lucky women don’t get morning sickness, but some experience it throughout the entire pregnancy.
-Most commonly, the nausea will subside by the 18th week of pregnancy.
+Most commonly, nausea will subside by the 18th week of pregnancy.

 Talk to your doctor for advice on eating a healthy diet to be sure you and your developing baby get essential nutrients.